AdminGodZ/Grade_Analysis_App/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Custom Colors**: Personalize subject colors
 - **Docker Support**: Easy deployment with Docker

+## Upcoming Features 🚀

+This project is actively being developed.
+Here are some features planned for future releases:

+- 📊 Advanced statistics and grade predictions
+- 💾 Data export/import functionality
+- 📱 Progressive Web App (PWA) support
+- 🔄 Cross-device synchronization
+- 📈 More visualization options
+- 🎯 Grade goals and tracking
+- 📝 Notes and comments for grades

+Stay tuned for updates!
+Feel free to suggest new features by creating an issue.

 ## Quick Start 🚀